-The Recruit Group House of Human Rights consists of three pillars and a roof.
+Recruit Group House of Human Rights, which shows the concept of our human rights policy, consists of three pillars and a roof.
 The pillars represent "Protect," "Respect," and "Remedy" outlined in the United Nations Guiding Principles on Business and Human Rights.
-The roof is a manifestation of the idea that the Recruit Group's aspirations for a brighter world where all individuals can live life to the fullest themselves will ultimately drive greater freedom.
+The roof is a manifestation of the idea that the Recruit Group's aspirations for a brighter world where all individuals can live life to the fullest will ultimately drive greater freedom.

 Recruit Group Human Rights Policy

 -creating a brighter world where all individuals can live life to the fullest-

 The basic principle of the Recruit Group is "creating a brighter world where all individuals can live life to the fullest."
 This core principle informs our central message of "Follow Your Heart," to create a world where individuals and businesses can focus on what really matters to them.
 People and organizations reveal their greatest strengths when they are free to pursue their internal motivations--their ambitions, dreams, desires, and passions.
 Empowered to follow these motivations, people and organizations will blossom and come to realize their full potential, and people's well-being is ensured; ultimately, the better our future becomes.